theoperatore/triangulate/README.md

 To stop collaborating, simply start tracking a new hawk.

 If you are in the middle of a session and somone wants to collaborate with you, perfect!
-Send them your sessionID.
+Send them the date and time so they can find your data.
 Your data will instantly appear on their device.

-### Checking your work: Snapshot Mode

-If you want to view other past/present sessions, just select the "Snapshot" mode from the "NEW" main menu.
-You'll see a list of dates where there is saved session information.

-Select which date you wish to view and hit "ok".
-The data from that session is loaded.

 **NOTE:** You have full freedom to delete/add marks to the saved data.
 If you delete or overwrite any marks or triangulation data, the data is gone FOREVER.
 There isn't any way to recover the original data.